jwarlick/jwarlick/README.md

 As of January 2022, I've just graduated from the UCLA Anderson School of Management's Master of Science in Data Analytics program with distinction.
 Big milestone!
 I also recently finished a 6-month Data Science internship at NBCUniversal.

-I'm about to update this page with a few projects from the past 9 or so months, so if you're reading this sentence, check back soon!
+I'm in the process of uploading projects from the past year, so if you're reading this sentence, check back soon!

 ### A little more about me:
 - 👬 I identify as L**G**BTQ (Pronouns: he/him)